panoptic-labs/docs/research/2024-11-18-comparing-uniswap-deribit-implied-volatilities/2024-11-18-comparing-uniswap-deribit-implied-volatilities.md

 In fractional cointegration, $Z_t$ may be integrated of fractional order $d$, with $0 < d < 1$, indicating gradual mean reversion.

 ### FCVAR Model

+The Fractionally Cointegrated Vector Autoregressive (FCVAR) model is an advanced econometric framework used to analyze relationships between multiple time series that are fractionally integrated and cointegrated.
+Unlike traditional cointegration models, which assume integer orders of integration, the FCVAR model allows for fractional (non-integer) integration, making it more flexible in capturing long-term dependencies and persistent shocks in data.
+This is particularly useful for financial and economic time series where standard assumptions of stationarity or full integration may not hold.

 For two fractionally cointegrated series $Y_{1,t}$ and  $Y_{2,t}$, the FCVAR model is: